ABOUT FOOTHILLS WINO

-Foothill Wino is an independent website dedicated to providing objective and unsponsored information about the wines and wineries of the Sierra Foothills.
-Our goal is to help wine lovers make sense of this complex and hard-to-navigate region.
+Foothills Wino is an independent website dedicated to providing objective and unsponsored information about the wines and wineries of the Sierra Foothills.
+Our goal is to help wine lovers make sense of this complex and difficult-to-navigate region.
 It is hard to know which wineries to visit and which ones to avoid, so we are here to help.

 About Guy Tucker

 Foothills Wino is owned and operated by Certified Sommelier Guy Tucker.
-Guy, who holds a WSET Level 3 certificate, with distinction, is currently a WSET Level 4 Diploma student with hopes of continuing onto the Master of Wine program.
+Guy is working towards advanced levels in the Court of Master Sommeliers and also holds a WSET Level 3 certificate, with distinction.
 Guy has worked harvests and has worked as a Sommelier in numerous settings.

 Guy and his wife Abby moved to the Sierra Foothills from the Bay Area in 2016.
 They own and operate Sangreal Vineyards™ where they are growing many varieties of grape vines that will one day produce grapes that will be made into wines at a microwinery of the same name.